codeblazar/flowise-codespace/README.md

 You can start Flowise and Qdrant using either the provided script or Docker Compose.

 ### Option 1: Using the start script
 ```bash
 bash .devcontainer/start.sh
 ```
 This will:
-- Stop and remove any existing Qdrant container
+- Stop and remove any running Flowise and Qdrant containers
-- Start Qdrant in Docker on ports 6333/6334 with persistent storage
+- Start both services using Docker Compose with settings from `.env`
-- Wait for Qdrant to be ready (you'll see repeated "[INFO] Waiting for Qdrant..." messages until it's up)
+- Wait for Flowise to be ready (shows output until you see `Server is listening at ...`)
-- Start Flowise on port 7860 using local data at `./data/.flowise`
+- Tell you when you can access Flowise in your browser

 **Wait for:**
-- The message `[INFO] Starting Flowise on port 7860...` and then `🎉 [server]: All initialization steps completed successfully!`
+- The script to print: `Server is listening at http://localhost:7860` (or your configured port)
+- Then open your browser to that URL (or use the Codespaces forwarded port)

-- If you see `Error: listen EADDRINUSE: address already in use :::7860`, make sure no other Flowise instance is running.
+If you see `Error: listen EADDRINUSE: address already in use :::7860`, make sure no other Flowise instance is running.

 ### Option 2: Using Docker Compose
 ```bash